A Chill in the Air

 Cappi Thompson

-Fall golf is has its drawbacks.
+Fall golf has its downsides.
 Dwindling daylight means there's less time to play.
-Winter lies in wait.
-You live in constant fear of frost delays, aeration and a tee time behind a high school match, a pace that makes the Solheim Cup seem like a sprint.
+Winter will be here before you know it.
+You constantly fear frost delays, aeration and a tee time behind a high-school match, a pace that makes a bad weather day at the Open seem like a sprint.
 Some of the PGA Tour's fields can be confused for 84 Lumber Classic reruns (shoutout to the perseverance of Kevin Stadler and J.J.
-Henry), and Augusta feels years away.
+Henry), and the Masters feels years away.

 And yet, despite all of that, fall golf remains the best type of golf.
-Here are 12 highly unscientific reasons:
+Here are 12 highly unscientific reasons why:

 More weekend availability

 College football and the NFL remove the casuals from the equation, meaning more tee times and less on-course traffic.
-Plus, you don't have to drive Junior to his Saturday-morning baseball game.
+Plus, you don't have to drive Junior to their Little League game.
 You probably have him enrolled in some type of fall baseball academy, but that's on you.

 In our not-so-humble opinion, 55 to 65 degrees—what connoisseurs consider the sweet spot for wine storage—applies to golf as well.
-No wonder Jim Nantz is a master of both domains.
-(Editor's note: Assistant editor Chris Powers wanted to make sure "Overcast days are the G.O.A.T." was mentioned.
+No wonder Jim Nantz is a master of both.
+(Ed note: Chris Powers wanted to make sure "Overcast days are the G.O.A.T." was mentioned.
 No argument here.)

-Autumn leaves are often loathed for causing their share of lost balls (more on this in a moment), but with fescue and weeds thinning out, it is an great time to hunt around nooks and crannies for previously-AWOL pellets.
-Sure, they're caked in mud, but they'll be perfect for your shag bag.
+Autumn leaves get a bad rap for causing their share of lost balls, but with fescue and weeds thinning out, it is an great time to hunt around nooks and crannies for previously-MIA pellets.
+Sure, they're caked in mud and God knows what else, but they'll be perfect for your shag bag.

-If you're an amateur, you shouldn't be worried about score in the first place.
-However, we also understand the pressure and anxiety when it comes to performance at the club championship, member-guest or buddies' trip.
-Those apprehensions can dull all the joys of the game.
-With these events finished for the season, one can focus on the only thing that matters: having fun.
+If you're an amateur, you shouldn't be too worried about your score in the first place.
+But we also understand the pressure and anxiety of playing well at the club championship, member-guest or your buddies' trip.
+Those worries can snuff out all the joys of the game.
+With these events now done for the season, average golfers can focus on the only thing that matters: having fun.

 Walking off the 18th green right in time for noon kickoff on Saturday